The Global Environment Theme House (GETH): Championing a Greener Way of Life

 - Self-driven community-service project or research.

-Events include a wide variety of leadership and community-building activities, such as dinners with faculty, study groups, kayaking, and a spring retreat.
+Events include a wide variety of leadership and community-building activities, such as dinners with faculty, study groups, and excursions to sites of environmental change in the San Francisco Bay Area.
 Other field trips may include a tour of Strawberry Creek, hiking to Big C, and mountain climbing.
-GETH participants are highly encouraged to attend other theme program-sponsored events.
+GETHies are also asked to aid their theme program assistant in hosting a GETH open house, Earth week event, and CalDay activities.
+GETH participants are also highly encouraged to attend other theme program-sponsored events.

 GETH residents live together on the Clark Kerr Campus (CKC) which is situated below the beautiful Berkeley hills on the southeast end of campus.
 For more information about CKC, including amenities and features, academic services, transportation options, and more, please visit housing.berkeley.edu.

 If you have additional questions that are not answered here, please email Residential Life at email@example.com.